kyoryo/nvchad-conf/README.md

 | Ctrl + _            | 0x1F           | Unit Separator               | Rarely used directly.                       |
 | Ctrl + Space        | 0x00           | Null (NUL)                   | Represents a null character.                |

+## Telescope Useful Commands
+Sending all search result to quickfix list
+1. Search something
+2. `Ctrl + q` to send all result to quickfix list

+Sending some result to quickfix list

+## FZF lua useful Commands

+Sending all search result to quickfix list
+1. Search something
+2. `Ctrl + q` to send all result to quickfix list

+Sending some result to quickfix list
+1. `tab` to select
+2. `Enter` to send selection to quickfix list